Eden Sassoon On Lisa Rinna’s Comments About Kim Richards: ‘I Was Slightly Shocked’

 Eden Sassoon is brand new to The Real Housewives of Beverly Hills, but she’s quickly learning how to hold her own.
 Even though she has only filmed a few scenes for the show with the ladies, she’s learning what to bring up and what to leave out of her conversations with the other ladies.
 When Sassoon brought up her sister and how she had lost her to addiction, it seemed to bring her closer to some of the women.
 While Lisa Rinna was open to talking about addiction and the horrible mess it can leave behind, she was shocked to see how Rinna was talking about her former co-star, Kim Richards.

-According to a new Bravo report, Eden Sassoon is now revealing that she hasn’t actually met Kim Richards during her time of struggles but she wanted to hear what Lisa Rinna had to say about Richards.
+According to a new Bravo report, Eden Sassoon is now revealing that she hadn’t actually met Kim Richards during her time of struggles, but she wanted to hear what Lisa Rinna had to say about Richards.
 And when the two went shopping together, Lisa Rinna started talking about Kim’s problems.
 While Eden didn’t know much about Richards, she was open to hearing about it.
 And Sassoon revealed that she was shocked when Rinna said that Kim was close to death.
 She also told Sassoon that Kyle Richards was an enabler.

 Stay true to who you are.
 Yet have you asked yourself the question, Who am I? #EDEN pic.twitter.com/QiXFkMIIef